What is a “Merkel Diamond?”

 A Gymnasium is a type of school in Germany providing advanced secondary education from 5th grade through 12th, though some states require an additional 13th grade before graduation.
 The primary focus for Gymnasium students is achieving the Abitur.
 The Abitur is kind of like a diploma, only it requires a series of insanely hard exams and serves as the main criteria for college admissions.
 Basically, without it, you don’t get to go to college.
-The Gymnasium system is hardcore, with high expectations and even higher stress levels, which is why it’s so good at weeding out the weakest students and retaining only the best and brightest little shits in the country.
+The Gymnasium system is hardcore, with high expectations and even higher stress levels, which is why it’s so good at weeding out the weakest students and retaining only the best and brightest nerds in the country.

 Do you have any tips for future expats moving to Germany?